Check out our new FHA first-time homebuyers guide updated for 2024

 New Jersey Waiting List for Section 8 Housing

-Waiting list procedures and policies can vary among different PHAs in New Jersey, and the length of the waiting period depends on factors such as the availability of vouchers, funding and the number of applicants.
-Some PHAs may open their waiting lists periodically and accept new applications during specific application periods, while others may have longer-standing waiting lists.
+Most waiting list procedures vary among New Jersey PHAs, and the wait time depends on factors like voucher availability, funding, and the number of applicants.
+Some PHAs open their lists during specific time frames and accept applications then, while others keep longer-standing waiting lists.

 Is Emergency Housing Assistance Available in New Jersey?